Module 1.4: Observability Fundamentals

 | Parent ID | Links child spans to parents |

-The Unified Observability Stack
+A Unified Kubernetes Observability Stack

 # First, install metrics-server (kind clusters don't include it by default)kubectl apply -f https://github.com/kubernetes-sigs/metrics-server/releases/latest/download/components.yaml# For kind/local clusters, patch it to work without TLS verification:kubectl patch deployment metrics-server -n kube-system --type=json \ -p '[{"op":"add","path":"/spec/template/spec/containers/0/args/-","value":"--kubelet-insecure-tls"}]'# Wait ~60 seconds for metrics to start collecting, then:kubectl top nodeskubectl top pods